As A Professional, In Addition To “Yes,” How Do You Say “No?”

 If you’re saying “no” to a collaboration outside of your immediate workplace and/or workplace partnerships, it is important to also explain why the choice was made to not go in that requested direction.

-“As a leader you need to make sure all your chess pieces are ready to go for the long-run, which might include those which you’re not quite ready to use yet.”
+“As a a professional of any kind…you need to make sure all your chess pieces are ready to go for the long-run, which might include those which you’re not quite ready to use yet.”

 Explaining why a decision is a “no” outlines why a decision is not the best for the leader’s strategy at the time.
 It allows the proposer to reassess either their idea or the presentation of their idea in order to improve upon it for subsequent opportunities.